SMR 221 Foundations of Sport Management and Recreation (WI) (3)

 Methods and principles of organizing and administering youth sports programs.
 Activities include directed practical experiences.

-SMR 302 Field Experience in Recreation and Youth Leadership (3)
+SMR 302 Field Experience in Sport Management and Recreation (3)

-A minimum of 100 clock hours required.
-This course will provide practical field experiences in one of the following areas of concentration: community recreation and youth sports, camping and outdoor education, and youth development.
+A minimum of 100 clock hours is required.
+This course will provide practical field experiences in one of the following areas of concentration: community recreation and youth sports, camping and outdoor education, youth development, and the various areas in the sports industry.

-This course highlights the out-of-doors and its potential for enhancing the Recreational Leadership program.
-Special emphasis is placed on activities and education opportunities in the out-of-doors.
-Student pays all expenses.
+This course highlights the out-of-doors and its potential for enhancing the Recreational Leadership concentration.
+Particular emphasis is placed on activities and educational opportunities in the out-of-doors.
+The student pays all expenses.

 SMR 311 Recreation for the Aged (3)